 Teaching and Learning Methods

-You will work at your own pace and be given feedback on your progress.
+Plenty of demonstrations and presentations followed by practical learning, with individual tutor support.
+Lots of inspiration using books, handouts, the internet You will also receive technical handouts and worksheets.
+You will be working at your own pace and be given verbal and written feedback on your progress.
 If you have additional learning support needs, you will be signposted to support.
-At the end of the course the tutor will assess your progress and advise you on the next step.
-The programme is taught through tutor demonstrations, technical hand-outs, sharing skills and knowledge within the group and most importantly through developing your own practice.
-You will be supported in realising your personal goals and projects through one to one tutorials and assistance at regular intervals with the tutor.
-Resources used within lessons are available electronically.
+At the end of the course, the tutor will assess your progress and advise you on your next step.
+All resources used within each lesson are available electronically.
 There is no formal homework; however, your tutor may discuss ideas with you individually to help extend your study and for ongoing independent projects.
 Your tutor will also recommend exhibitions, films and websites for you to visit to enrich your study.

 There will be regular one to one evaluation and feedback, from the course tutor, of work in progress and initial ideas for new projects.
 There is no formal qualification attached to this course but you can receive a Certificate of Completion from the college on request.